defi-wonderland/handbook/sites/wonderland/docs/testing/mutation-testing.md

 }
 ```

-Having a mathematical certainty with a formal method is nice too, but what if the assertion are bugged, or preconditions are too constrained?
-You can only be sure of what you’ve implemented, not what you *expect* to have implemented
+Having a mathematical certainty with a formal method is nice too, but what if the assertions are buggy, or the preconditions are too constrained?
+You can only be sure of what you’ve implemented, not what you *expect* to have implemented.

 ```solidity
 function floor(uint a, uint b) public returns(uint) {